jaspector

 Permits required for all new construction, renovations, and utility upgrades.
 Permit needed when building structure over 200 square feet, covering or altering over 200 square feet of existing structure, or extending electricity, plumbing, or other utilities.

-Typical processing time is Up to two weeks for all permits, with some projects requiring longer review.
+Building permit processing times in Springfield, GA typically run Up to two weeks for all permits, with some projects requiring longer review.
+Timelines can vary based on project complexity and current department workload.